-1.1.
-Assigned College Board evaluation reports and development plans are presented.
+1.1 Assigned College Board evaluation reports and development plans are presented.
+This item was deferred from the December 23 meeting of the Committee.

 2.1.
 The Committee is invited to note the reports and consider any implications for regional planning within its remit.